 How it works is that your benefit amount will increase by 3.5% and your monthly premium will increase by 5% each year.
 You can choose to opt out of these increases, which means your benefit amount and premium will be fixed for that year.
 If you opt out of three increases in a row, your benefit and premium will be permanently fixed for the remaining duration of your policy.

 British Seniors Funeral Insurance Plan is a life insurance policy designed to provide a lump sum to your loved ones to help with funeral costs and/or other expenses when the time comes.
 It is not a pre-paid funeral or a funeral plan.

 You may pay in more than we pay out and if you stop your monthly payments, you will get nothing back.

 No matter what you choose, you are always welcome to apply to make changes to your plan at no extra cost.
 If you decide you want to add or remove a life from your plan at a later date, all you need to do is get in touch and we’ll help in any way we can.

 We’re here to help

-If you have questions about our Funeral Insurance Plans, our friendly, UK based team of experts will be happy to chat about your needs or even provide you with a free, no obligations quote.
-Simply call us for FREE on 0800 803 0052.
+If you have questions about our Funeral Insurance Plans, our friendly, UK based team will be happy to chat about your needs or even provide you with a free, no obligations quote.
+Simply give us a call on 0800 803 0052.